taniafatmawati/taniafatmawati/README.md

 ---

 ## 🌐 Connect with Me
 Feel free to connect via [LinkedIn](https://www.linkedin.com/in/tania-fatma-wati/) or [Email](mailto:tania.fatmawati20@gmail.com).
-Always open for discussions about cybersecurity, collaborations, or research!
+I’m always open for discussions on cybersecurity, collaborative projects, or academic research.

 ---